torgeiru/IncludeOS_bootenv/README.md

 Note: This package should be contained within a NIX environment that contains the IncludeOS MUSL chainloader.
 An example environment is the hello world repo for IncludeOS: [Hello World Repo](https://github.com/includeos/hello_world)

-Rationale: I needed a custom environment for booting IncludeOS binaries using Libvirt API.
-The reasoning is that I needed to handle the creation and destruction of QEMU and VirtioFSD processes.
+Rationale for creation: I needed a custom environment for booting IncludeOS binaries using Libvirt API.
+Alternative to modifying the existing vmrunner or having to manually starting a VirtioFSD process.